aceinnolab/Inkycal/README.md

 * Copy the path (location) of this file

 ### Running Inkycal
+Open `Python3` and run the commands below or paste the below content in an empty file and save it as a `.py` file:
 ```python3
 # Open Python3 and import package
 from inkycal import Inkycal